 Cheques – What You Need to Know

-Canada has one of the most efficient cheque clearing systems in the world and, while the use of cheques has been declining with the growing popularity of electronic and card payments, financial institutions in Canada still process nearly one billion cheques every year.
+Canada has one of the most efficient cheque clearing systems in the world and, while the use of cheques has been declining with the growing popularity of electronic and card payments, financial institutions in Canada still process nearly a billion cheques every year.1

-If you deposit a cheque and there is not enough money in the cheque writer’s account to cover the cheque, the cheque will be returned to your bank as NSF or non-sufficient funds.
+If you deposit a cheque and there is not enough money in the cheque-writer’s account to cover the cheque, the cheque will be returned to your bank as NSF or non-sufficient funds.
 If your bank had given you immediate access to the funds, it will then remove the funds from your account.
 If you were the cheque-writer, very often your financial institution will charge an NSF fee.
 You can avoid these fees by ensuring there is enough money in your account to cover the cheques that you write.

-Customers have a role to play in detecting post-dated cheques that are cashed early.
-It is advisable to regularly review your transactions through online or telephone banking or at an ABM.
-If a post-dated cheque you wrote is inadvertently processed before its date, you should contact your bank to let them know.
+You can help in detecting post-dated cheques that are cashed early.
+Try to regularly review your transactions through online, mobile or telephone banking or at an ABM.
+If a post-dated cheque you wrote is mistakenly processed before its date, you should contact your bank to let them know.
 The cheque can be returned and the amount credited back to your account up to the day before the date written on the cheque.

-It is possible for a cheque to be legitimately cashed by someone other than the person named on the front of the cheque if it is counter-signed.
-For example, if you write a cheque to John Smith, he can endorse the cheque on the back and give it to Susan Yu in payment of a debt.
-Susan can then endorse the back of the cheque and deposit it into her account.
-This counter-signing of cheques is permitted in Canada.
-To protect against someone fraudulently doing this, John Smith can write “For deposit only to account of payee” with his signature, and then the cheque can only be deposited into his account.
+Some banks allow cheques to be cashed by someone other than the person named on the front of the cheque if it is counter-signed.
+For example, if John Smith writes a cheque to Jane Doe, she can endorse the cheque on the back and give it to you in payment of a debt.
+You can then endorse the back of the cheque and deposit it into your account.
+This is called counter-signing a cheque.
+To protect against someone else fraudulently cashing a cheque, John Smith can write “For deposit only to account of payee” with his signature, which ensures the cheque can only be deposited into Jane Doe’s account.

-If a stop payment doesn’t work and your cheque is cashed, you are still responsible to your financial institution for the amount owing.
-In order to get the money back, you will have to contact the person or organization to whom you wrote the cheque.
+If a stop payment doesn’t work and your cheque is cashed, you are still responsible for the cheque.
+To get the money back, you will have to contact the person or organization to whom you wrote the cheque.

-Sometimes criminals will create fraudulent cheques or change the name or amount of a legitimate cheque.
-Either way, this is fraud.
-There are a number of steps that you can take to protect yourself from cheque fraud:
+Sometimes criminals will create counterfeit cheques or change the name or amount on a legitimate cheque.
+This is fraud.
+There are a number of steps that you can take to protect yourself from cheque fraud.

-- Keep your cheques in a secure location
+- Always keep your cheques in a secure location.

-- Review your monthly bank statement or regularly check your transactions through online or telephone banking.
+- Review your monthly bank statement or regularly check your transactions through online, mobile or telephone banking.
 If you see transactions you didn’t do, notify your bank immediately and they will investigate.

 - If you receive a cheque that doesn’t look legitimate, ask for a different form of payment.